DavisQBio/semester-biology/readings/R-03-dplyr.md

 data frames.

-If we want to create a new object with this smaller version of the data, we can assign it a new name:
+If we want to create a new object with this smaller version of the data, we can assign it a new name in the first row of our series of piped
+commands:

 ``` {.r}
 surveys_sml <- surveys %>%